Asset Publisher

 Details

-The ongoing discussion of the consequences of the war and the post-war period marks the occasion for our academic conference, which we are hosting in cooperation with the European University Viadrina in Frankfurt/Oder, the Université Paris 1 Panthéon Sorbonne and Columbia University New York, and which is intended to shed light on the topic both historiographically and with a clear reference to the present.
+The ongoing discussion of the consequences of the war and the post-war period marks the occasion for our academic conference, which we are hosting in cooperation with the European University Viadrina in Frankfurt/Oder, the Université Paris 1 Panthéon Sorbonne and the Columbia University New York.
+The conference is intended to shed light on the topic both historiographically and with a clear reference to the present.
 The focus will be on the situation in Germany and Eastern Europe as well as the geopolitical changes in the new world order.
-In addition, the consequences of demobilization, the relationship between victors and vanquished as well as questions of the culture of remembrance will be discussed.
+In addition, the ramifications of demobilization, the relationship between victors and vanquished as well as questions of the culture of remembrance will be discussed.

-Our conference will conclude with an evening event, starting with a keynote speech by historian Jörn Leonhard, followed by a panel discussion on perspectives for future conflict resolution in the global post-war order, for which we have been able to secure the participation of Jana Puglierin and Johann Wadephul MP, among others.
+Our conference will conclude with an evening event, featuring a keynote speech by historian Jörn Leonhard, followed by a panel discussion on perspectives for future conflict resolution in the global post-war order.

 You can register on this page from 25 March.